source4societyorg/SCEPTER-utility-lib/README.md

 or
     yarn add @source4society/scepter-utility-lib

-Then in your code, you can reference the individual utility functions.
-For example, to export the `isEmpty` function:
+Then in your code, you can import the individual utility functions.
+For example, to import the `isEmpty` function:

-    const isEmpty = require('@source4society/scepter-utility-lib').isEmpty
+    import { isEmpty } from '@source4society/scepter-utility-lib';

 ## Functions